zsmartsystems/com.zsmartsystems.zigbee.sniffer/README.md

--s,--silabs <filename>            Log data to a Silabs ISD compatible event log -t,--timeout <seconds>            NCP restart timeout in seconds -w,--pcap <filename>              Log data to a Wireshark pcap compatible log
+-s,--silabs <filename>            Log data to a Silabs ISD compatible event log -t,--timeout <seconds>            NCP restart timeout in seconds -w,--pcap <filename>              Log data to a Wireshark pcap compatible log -d,--device-id <device-id>        Set the device ID that will be included in ZEP frame
 ```

 Note that the IP address will default to the local host on the assumption that you are running Wireshark on the same computer as the sniffer.
 The ```ipport``` will default to 17754 which is the port used for the ZigBee Encapsulation Protocol - changing this may stop Wireshark displaying ZigBee data.